AgoraIO/Agora-With-SenseTime/Agora-Video-With-SenseTime-iOS/README.md

 #### 1.2.2 SenseTime Licence

 Developers must contact SenseTime to obtain the licence file.
-Change the file name as **"SenseMe.lic"** and copy the file to assets folder.
+Change the file name as **"SENSEME.lic"** and copy the file to assets folder.

 ## Developer Environment Requirements